ESL Incorporated

+ESL was heavily involved in reverse engineering and played a role in the development of Stealth Technology.

 Early formation and progression

 The company was founded from a small incubator space on Fabian Way in Palo Alto, California, where it remained until about 85 employees in size.
 The first major expansion took place about 1969, when a staged facility complex in Sunnyvale, California on Java Drive was initiated. within Moffett Industrial Park, which yielded a decade later about 400000 sqft of space for laboratories and research/development activity.
 The early line management team included Perry as chief executive; Robert Fossum (later director of the Defense Advanced Research Projects Agency), director of systems analysis; Donald Wolfe, director of hardware; Michael Hogan, director of environmental systems and Paul Scheibe, director of technology.
 By 1988 there were 9 buildings housing the over 3000 employees.

 Reconnaissance systems

 For optical systems ESL developed one of the first digital image processing capabilities for aerial photography (both satellite and aircraft platforms).
 Various radio frequencies are also addressed in order to create a comprehensive capability in signal processing for a variety of listening devices.
 Tools developed emphasize the real time interaction of interpreters in order to facilitate rapid use of data intercepted.
 A primary mission of reconnaissance work was support of the Arms Control and Disarmament Agency during the 1960s and 1970s.
 Some of the unique developments of ESL in this field are: new application of digital signal processing and an early method of recording high speed digital data on analog media.